Attorney Nicole M. Santo Appointed to Board of the Pennsylvania Association for Justice

 She is currently licensed to practice law in both Pennsylvania and New Jersey and is a member of the Luzerne County and Pennsylvania Bar Associations.

-Attorney Santo is a former Governor of the Westmoreland Club, a Board Member of Dress for Success Luzerne County, a member of Wyoming Seminary’s Board of Trustees and resides in Shavertown with her husband, Peter.
+Attorney Santo is a former Governor of the Westmoreland Club, a Board Member of Dress for Success Luzerne County, a member of Wyoming Seminary’s Board of Trustees and resides in Shavertown with her husband and family.